-Looking back on my journey of blogging, since early 2008, I have put together some tips to assistance with your journey.
+Looking back on my journey of blogging, since early 2008, I have put together some tips to assist with your journey.
 Technology has made blogging much easier and now videos are so popular, so it’s quick to share information.
-Remember to start our small, there are so many pieces, it can be overwhelming!
+Remember to start small, there are so many pieces, it can be overwhelming!

 These are in the order that I recommend tackling.
 And it takes years, give yourself time to learn and grow.
 Baby steps!
 You will look back over time and be amazed, I promise.

-Decide on content
+Step 1.
+Decide on Content

 What are you passionate about?
-What do you love to work on, play with, tell people about?
+What do you love to work on, play with, and tell people about?
 Make a list of many items, but then whittle it down to one main area that you can focus on.
 I keep track of content ideas in Evernote.

 By simply creating an Instagram account, and sharing nice artwork about your content, you will be amazed the followers that will pop out of the woodwork.

-If you have an interest in making money at this new content sharing hobby, then create an Etsy account to post items that you make.
+If you have an interest in making money at this new content-sharing hobby, then create an Etsy account to post items that you make.
 While it will cost a little to post items and sell items, it’s still much cheaper than setting up a website that handles financial transactions.
-It’s another great way for people to find your information; and you look like a pro.
+It’s another great way for people to find your information, and you look like a pro.

 Ok, you’ve got some content and you’re started to grow your following.
-Then next plunge is to create a website.
+The next plunge is to create a website.
 There are many pieces to this, more than folks realize, but again, keep it simple.
 You need a URL (the name of your site) and a hosting company.

 I highly recommend that you use two different companies for this!
-I don’t use GoDaddy, they are terrible at over charging you.
+I don’t use GoDaddy, they are terrible at overcharging you.
 I’m currently using WhoIs.com but shop around for today’s deals.
-You need a hosting company, I suggest searching for a fast loading but inexpensive company, that installs the publishing software you want to use.
+You need a hosting company, I suggest searching for a fast-loading but inexpensive company, that installs the publishing software you want to use.

-It should cost from $10-20/month.
-It’s not cheap, but if you want to take your hobby to a business, a website will make you look more professional that someone who has just a YouTube channel and Facebook page.
+It should cost from $10-20/per month.
+It’s not cheap, but if you want to take your hobby to a business, a website will make you look more professional than someone who has just a YouTube channel and Facebook page.
 I’m currently using SiteGround.com but shop around for deals.

 I recommend WordPress.org as the publishing tool for content.
 Oh, don’t forget to add the very important “share” plug-in so that people can help spend your information.
 There are many tools, including WordPress, Blogger, Joomla, Tumblr, Weebly, Wix, etc.

-There is a steep learning curve on editing videos.
-When starting out, learn more about what you can edit inside YouTube.
+There is a steep learning curve in editing videos.
+When starting out, learn more about what you can edit on YouTube.
 When you get fancier, you’ll learn editing software on your computer.
 You can add an intro banner, music, voiceovers, etc. But YouTube really allows a lot of simple editing.
 You’ll also work your way up from using your phone, to a fancy camera.
 Again, start slow.

-Ok, so now you have content, it’s organized on a website, you have some followers; you’re ready to move full steam ahead.
+Ok, so now you have content, it’s organized on a website, and you have some followers; you’re ready to move full steam ahead.
 I think one of the best ways to get more known, is to start participating in blog hops.
-This way, as you get introduced from other popular blogs, you gain more followers.
+This way, as you get introduced to other popular blogs, you gain more followers.

 Ok, now you want to get really fancy.
-There are tools available, not free, you need to pay for this fancy level, that allow you to schedule content to post to your social media outlets.
+There are tools available, not free, you need to pay for this fancy level, that allows you to schedule content to post to your social media outlets.
 Even though there’s a cost, it will save you time.
 I would not start this until you are making money at your hobby!